Corporate Licence Terms and Conditions (20161020)

 5.4 FT agrees to fully indemnify the Client against any damages (including reasonable legal costs) which may be awarded by a court of competent jurisdiction against the Client or may be agreed to be paid to any third party, in each case in respect of any claim that the Client’s use of the Content in accordance with the terms of this Agreement infringes the IPRs of or is defamatory of such third party (such claim, a “TPC”), provided that: (a) the Client gives written notice to FT of such TPC immediately on becoming aware of it and does not at any time admit liability or otherwise attempt to settle or compromise such TPC without FT’s prior written consent; (b) FT shall have sole conduct of the defence or compromise of any TPC and as between FT and the Client shall have the sole right to any costs and damages awarded as a result; and (c) the Client acts in accordance with the reasonable instructions of FT and provides FT with such assistance as it shall reasonably require, at FT’s reasonable cost, in respect of the conduct of such defence or compromise.
 This indemnity shall be the Client’s sole and exclusive remedy in respect of a TPC or any breach by FT of the warranties provided by it in clause 5.2(a) or (b).

-5.5 Each party warrants and represents to the other that: (a) it has and will continue to have full legal authority to control and process data and that it will only control and process data: (i) in accordance with all Data Protection Laws (and will not cause the other party to breach the same); (ii) in accordance with the terms of this Agreement; and (iii) for the purposes of performing its obligations under this Agreement; and (b) it has in place and undertakes to maintain throughout the Term of this Agreement appropriate technical and organisational measures against the accidental, unauthorised or unlawful processing, destruction, loss, damage or disclosure of data and adequate security programs and procedures to ensure that unauthorised persons do not have access to any equipment used to process data.
+5.5 Each party warrants and represents to the other that: (a) it has and will continue to have full legal authority to control and process data and that it will only control and process data: (i) in accordance with all applicable data protection laws now existing or hereinafter enacted (and will not cause the other party to breach the same); (ii) in accordance with the terms of this Agreement; and (iii) for the purposes of performing its obligations under this Agreement; and (b) it has in place and undertakes to maintain throughout the Term of this Agreement appropriate technical and organisational measures against the accidental, unauthorised or unlawful processing, destruction, loss, damage or disclosure of data and adequate security programs and procedures to ensure that unauthorised persons do not have access to any equipment used to process data.

 5.6 Except as expressly set out in this Agreement and to the extent permissible by law, all warranties, conditions, representations, terms or undertakings, express or implied, statutory or otherwise are hereby excluded.